 Copper Mountain, CO, like other Summit County municipalities, is famous for its skiing.
 In Copper, there are three main base villages.
 Each offers a diverse selection of shopping, dining, housing, and recreational opportunities.
 The community is located on the western edge of Summit County at an elevation of 9,695 feet.
 Copper has always been a popular Colorado ski resort, because of its large area and proximity to Denver.

 While wind gusts in high-alpine areas might be strong, snow tends to stay put; in fact, wind-blown snow routinely brings light, deep powder to some bowl areas.
-The easier runs are always groomed.
 A few more difficult runs keep low cover or exposed elements throughout the season, but that’s to be anticipated in the terrain of this level.

 Copper Mountain deliberately touts its naturally divided terrain as a selling advantage.
 Copper’s supporters say it provides a fantastic experience for everyone from beginners to seasoned powder hounds.
 Beginners can safely explore without fear of missing a turn and ending up in terrain beyond their ability, and experts can get on with their work without having to worry about rookies still working on their snowplows!

 The resort’s terrain diversity is also a strong suit—it offers a wide range of terrain for all skill levels.
-Unlike some resorts, courses of equal complexity are often clustered together, providing natural insulation for skiers of various abilities.
+Unlike some resorts, courses of equal complexity are often close to each other, providing natural insulation for skiers of various abilities.
 In general, as you move from west to east on the mountain, the runs become more difficult, with the rear portions providing the most challenging terrain.
 Copper, unlike some Colorado resorts, has a wide range of beginner terrain.

 Stick to the skier’s left of Center Village for plenty of green runs—the West Village areas have specialized learning terrain, while the American Flyer lift serves mild (but quite lengthy) groomed cruisers.
 Even though it’s served by the slow, wind-exposed Rendezvous lift, there’s some high-alpine novice terrain.
-A small bunny hill is also located near Center Village, however, it is isolated from the rest of the resort’s greenery.
+A small bunny hill is also located near Center Village.

 Cliffs or rocks are present on many double black runs.
 West Ridge, the mountain’s most extreme section, requires a cornice to enter, maintains a steep pitch, and has difficult cliff-riddled lines.
 Copper has always had a good selection of expert terrain, but the Three Bears lift has probably altered the resort.